DonaldKellett/Osiver/README.md

 1. (Optional) Edit `/etc/osiver/timeout` to modify the login timeout for users
 1. Start the Osiver web service as root: `$ sudo systemctl start osiver`
 1. Enjoy :-)

+### Using the provided deb

+If using the provided deb `osiver_0.1.0_all.deb` (only tested on Ubuntu 20.04 server), follow the same steps as with the RPM except replace the dnf installation command in step 2 with the APT equivalent: `$ sudo apt install /path/to/your/osiver_0.1.0_all.deb`

 ## Known Issues